Here is a step-by-step guide on using Waterfall Analysis on Eqvista.

 - Remaining Exit: Remaining value for the shareholders

-Below this are five key figures to track in the waterfall analysis process:
+Below this are four key figures to track in the waterfall analysis process:

 - Preference Liquidation: The total payout value of the preference shareholders in the preference round.
 This would occur if the preference shareholders choose to liquidate their shares before the other shareholders.
 The order of payout starts at seniority 1 and end with seniority 10.